Sidecar language images

 Adding a new language

-Adding Rust, Go, Ruby, Java, or anything else is a four-file change:
+Adding Rust, Go, Ruby, Java, or anything else is a six-step change:

 - Dockerfile —